 So, the big question is why health-care institutions are still opting for fax machines in a digital world?
 Here are some reasons.

 Though emails have supplanted fax machines as the de facto means of communication in many industries, fax machines are still considered to be a safer way to send and receive important communications.
+Learn more about how email to fax works.

 The many hacking incidents that have happened over the last decade or so have reduced the confidence that people have in email security.
 A fax is often considered to be more secure compared to emails because the chances for intercepting a message is low, although cybercriminals are not surprisingly eyeing this technology for vectors of attack.